-In short, what university’s offers to those looking to get into the web industry is the chance to learn mostly theory.
-There might be some practice involved but I have unfortunately come to notice that most university’s and college’s are teaching a few years behind current web standards.
-The Web Courses Bangkok internship, we use the newest software at the agency, so thus we also teach the newest versions to students.
+In short, what university offers to those looking to get into the web industry is the chance to learn mostly theory.
+There might be some practice involved but I have unfortunately come to notice that most universities and colleges are teaching a few years behind current web standards.
+For the Web Courses Bangkok internship, we use the newest software at the agency, so thus we also teach the newest versions to students.

 Did you like the 80’s?

 How very 1980′s?…..
 Imagine yourself proposing technologically advanced courses and yet having to teach something 20 years behind current technologies.

 What do you mean you’ve never heard of my University?
 (Awkward)

 Sure, in the end, students will get a degree (by following classes or paying for the papers, as this happens too).
 But this is something that was considered extremely important ages ago when only a few were lucky enough to pay all the university taxes and additional expenses.
 Nowadays with the advent of technology, things have changed.